lunarmodules/ldoc/Readme.md

     @echo off
     lua \path\to\ldoc\ldoc.lua %*

-Or include this repo in 'LUA_PATH' and use it directly as an executable by including ldoc.lua in your 'PATH':
+In order for that to work you have to set 'LUA_PATH':

     export LUA_PATH="path/to/ldoc/?.lua;;"

+### Local with luarocks

+Call 'luarocks' like so in the repo root folder:

+    luarocks --local make

+and put the generated executable in your `PATH`.